To The Members of B & A LIMITED

 (ii) Physical verification of inventories was carried out at reasonable intervals bythe management and discrepancies between physical and book balances which were notmaterial have been properly dealt with in the accounts.

-(vi) The company has made and maintained the cost records specified by the CentralGovernment under sub-section (1) of section 148 of the Companies Act 2013.
+(vi) The Company has made and maintained the cost records specified by the CentralGovernment of India under sub-section (1) of Section 148 of the Companies Act 2013.

 (b) the Company has disputed the following demands raised by government authorities andhas preferred appeal before the appellate authority established under the respectivetaxing laws:

-(ix) The Company has not raised any moneys by way of initial public offer or furtherpublic offer (including debt instruments).
-Moneys raised by way of term loans were appliedfor the purposes for which those were raised.
+(ix) The Company has not raised any money by way of initial public offer or furtherpublic offer (including debt instruments).
+Money raised from banks by way of term loanswere applied for the purposes for which those were raised.

-(x) No fraud by the company or any fraud on the Company by its officers or employeeshas been noticed or reported during the year.
+(x) To the best of our knowledge and according to the information and explanationsgiven to us no fraud by the Company or no material fraud on the Company by its officersor employees has been noticed or reported to us during the year.